Naveen Patnaik's elder sister Gita Mehta dies at 80 | Entertainment

 - India

-Eminent author and Odisha Chief Minister Naveen Patnaik's elder sister Gita Mehta died at her Delhi residence on Saturday due to old age ailments.
+Eminent author and Odisha Chief Minister Naveen Patnaik's elder sister Gita Mehta died at her Delhi residence due to old age ailments.

-She was 80, and is survived by her son.
+Mehta died on Saturday.
+She was 80 and is survived by her son.
 Her publisher husband Sonny Mehta had predeceased her.

 An eminent author, documentary filmmaker, and journalist, Gita Mehta was the elder sister of Naveen Patnaik and businessman Prem Patnaik.